vitorroriz/ubisoft-project/README.md

 # hangubi
-A hangman game based on Ubisoft Blue Byte list of games.
+A hangman game based on a list of games from Ubisoft Blue Byte (Ubisoft Dusseldorf).

-By playing the classic hangman game, you have to reveal names of games that Ubisoft Blue Byte (Ubisoft Dusseldorf) created or help to develop.
+This project was created so I can learn some HTML/CSS/JS/VUE.

-This project was created to help me learn HTML/CSS/JS/VUE.
+By playing the classic hangman game, you have to reveal names of games that Ubisoft Blue Byte (Ubisoft Dusseldorf) created or helped to develop.

 - HOW TO PLAY: